Logiqx/tech-docs/Services/Databases/MySQL/README.md

 To use "SELECT ...
 INTO OUTFILE ..." it is necessary to update the secure_file_priv variable.

-This parameter can specify a secure path or allow reading / writing from any path by omitting the value:
+This parameter can specify a specific path or allow reading / writing in any path by omitting the value:

 ```sh
 secure_file_priv=